How Long Does Castor Oil Take To Cleanse Stomach

 Understanding Castor Oil's Laxative Effect

 Castor oil's primary active component is ricinoleic acid, a type of unsaturated fatty acid.
 When ingested, ricinoleic acid isn't directly absorbed into the bloodstream.
 Instead, it travels to the small intestine where it undergoes enzymatic breakdown.
 This process triggers the release of prostaglandins, hormones that stimulate intestinal contractions and accelerate bowel movements.
-This accelerated movement leads to a quicker transit time of stool through the digestive tract, resulting in a bowel cleansing effect.
+Plus, this accelerated movement leads to a quicker transit time of stool through the digestive tract, resulting in a bowel cleansing effect.
 It's crucial to understand that castor oil doesn't "cleanse" the stomach in the way some might imagine – it primarily affects the intestines, particularly the colon.

 How Long Does it Take?
 The Timeframe of Castor Oil's Action